 Hi Family & Friends!

-We hope this email finds your family safe and healthy!
-As always, we appreciate your love and support today, and everyday!
+As always, we appreciate your support and love today, and everyday!